Wreck is coming soon to BBC Three and iPlayer.

 READ MORE: SCHOOL’S OUT FOREVER

-There are nods to Scream, I Know What You Did Last Summer and Friday the 13th littered throughout, but despite this, Wreck feels fresh and different to anything else we have seen.
-Here Wreck’s humour, queer representation, fast pace and colourful cinematography create a modern slasher horror that is addictive and smart.
+There are nods to Scream, I Know What You Did Last Summer, Ready or Not and Friday the 13th littered throughout, but despite this, Wreck feels fresh and different to anything else we have seen.
+Here Wreck’s humour, queer representation, fast pace and colourful cinematography create a modern slasher horror that is as addictive as it is smart.
 Not since Columbo’s famous cruise-bound killer episode, Troubled Waters, in 1975 have I had this much fun on the high seas, so believe me when I say, Wreck is going to be your next big Autumn TV binge.

 READ MORE: BOYS FROM COUNTY HELL